Dlegend123/Assignments/README.md

 # my-portfolio
-Some of the asssignments and projects done.The others each have their own repository.
+Some of the asssignments and projects done.
+The others have their own repository.